 Must be located in a physically secure environment.

-The configuration of firewalls used to protect networks containing EPHI-based systems and applications must be documented internally by the Security Officer [and each Department HIPAA Security Liaison].
+The configuration of firewalls used to protect networks containing ePHI-based systems and applications must be documented internally by the Security Officer [and each Department HIPAA Security Liaison].
 This documentation should include a configuration plan that outlines and explains the firewall rules.

-The configuration of firewalls used to protect networks containing EPHI-based systems and applications must be submitted to and approved by the HIPAA Security Officer.
+The configuration of firewalls used to protect networks containing ePHI-based systems and applications must be submitted to and approved by the HIPAA Security Officer.

 Wireless Access.
-To ensure that all networks that contain EPHI based systems and applications are appropriately secured, the following wireless access policies and procedures must be followed:
+To ensure that all networks that contain ePHI based systems and applications are appropriately secured, the following wireless access policies and procedures must be followed:

-Wireless access to networks containing EPHI-based systems and applications is permitted so long as the following security measures have been implemented:
+Wireless access to networks containing ePHI-based systems and applications is permitted so long as the following security measures have been implemented:

 Encryption must be enabled.